Life Gamble: Synopsis

-For a second time, Mo Jun Feng approaches Qiu Zi Yu about making more knives for him but again, Qiu Zi Yu refuses to make them.
-Agitated at seeing an armored hand, Mo Jun Feng attacks him but Qiu Zi Yu counters and destroys half of his knives using the armored hand.
-Mo Jun Feng realizes that he cannot defeat Qiu Zi Yu and offers to be his ally instead.
-Mao Kai Yuan comes to Xiao Qiang’s room and cuts a deal with her to betray Mo Jun Feng.
-When Mo Jun Feng returns to her, she finds the poison in his possession, as well as knives given to him by his "girlfriend".
-She attacks two of his pressure points, leaving him temporarily paralyzed and bedridden.
-Qiu Zi Yu finds Mo Jun Feng incapacitated, revives him, and gives him three new knives to replace the ones he destroyed.
-Then he goes to offer Yan Zi Fei the new, weaponized armored (iron) hand, but only under the condition that Yan helps him recover the jade.
+For a second time, Mo approaches Qiu about making knives for him but Qiu refuses.
+Agitated at seeing an armored hand, Mo attacks him but Qiu counters and destroys half of his knives with the armored hand.
+Mo realises that he cannot defeat Qiu and offers to be his ally instead.
+Mao comes to Xiaoqian's room and makes a deal with her to betray Mo.
+When Mo returns to her, she finds the poison in his possession, as well as knives given to him by his "girlfriend".
+She attacks two of his pressure points, leaving him temporarily paralysed and bedridden.
+Qiu finds Mo incapacitated, revives him, and gives him three new knives to replace the ones destroyed.
+Then, he goes to offer Yan the armoured hand, but only under the condition that Yan helps him recover the jade.